ElementsProject/libwally-core/README.md

 ### Python

-After building the library with SWIG Python support you can install it using:
+You can build and install it using:

 ```
-$ python setup.py build

 $ python setup.py install

 It is suggested you only install this way into a virtualenv while the library